How to Wrap Porch Columns – A Porch Makeover

 - miter saw

-Before I jump into how to wrap a porch post, I want to let you know that this porch was not there before.
-That’s right, we added a front porch to an existing house.
-And if you are wondering about the process, visit the post here.
-Here’s what our home looked like before.
+Believe it or not, this porch was not there originally.
+That’s right – we added a brand-new front porch to an existing house.
+And if you are wondering about the process, visit the article about how we added a front porch.

 TIP: You will want to measure each side of the post because the measurements could be different.

-Then cut the 4″ boards and 6″ boards to these measurements.
-If you need to, use a jigsaw to cut notches!
+Then, cut the 4″ boards and 6″ boards to these measurements.
+If you need to, use a jigsaw to cut notches.

 Next, clamp the 4″ boards into place on one post.
 Check the fit of the 6″ board on the open side.
 Your 6″ board will most likely be too big for the post.
 So measure the overhang, mine was 3/8″ which is the same size as the panel I used on the other parts of the porch.

-Cut 5 spacer pieces at about 3-1/8″x5″ for one post, I needed 10 spacers for my porch.
+Cut 5 spacer pieces at about 3-1/8″x5″ for one post.
+I needed 10 spacers for my porch.

-SIDE NOTE: I placed my pieces toward the inside of the porch so that I would not throw off the spacing of the post to the edge of the concrete.
+SIDE NOTE: I placed my spacer pieces toward the inside of the porch so that I would not throw off the spacing of the post to the edge of the concrete.

-Place the 3/8″ (or 1/4″) board on the concrete then clamp the baseboard into place.
+Place the 3/8″ (or 1/4″) board on the concrete; then, clamp the baseboard into place.
 Remember the edges will be flush.

-Nail the baseboard into place then move to the other side and install the other baseboard the same way.
-Then measure for the front and back baseboard.
-Install these the same way as the sides.
-Add the baseboards to any other posts the same way.
+Nail the baseboard into place; then, move to the other side and install the other baseboard the same way.
+Also, measure for the front and back baseboard.